 Many of us remember the day we heard Sonny Bono, a California congressman and half of the singing duo, Sonny and Cher, died while on a ski trip with his family in Lake Tahoe, Calif.

 Bono was no amateur when it came to skiing.
 In fact, CNN quoted a family spokesperson as saying Bono was a "very proficient skier" and an "athletic guy."
 He had been skiing on those same slopes for more than 20 years.
-Media reports said that Bono was skiing alone when he slammed into a tree at a high rate of speed.
-The New York Daily News reported he skied off the main trail and was likely weaving in and out of trees in fresh powder when he was killed.
+Media reports said that Bono was skiing alone and skied off the main trail when he crashed into a tree at a high rate of speed.

 Skiers and snowboarders, no matter how experienced, should never ski alone.
 Nor should they ski off the designated trails.
-Experts believe Bono was killed on impact, but in many cases an injured skier can be saved if someone is there to help.
+In many cases, an injured skier can be saved if someone is there to help.

-According to the Consumer Product Safety Commission, snowboarding caused 54,188 emergency department visits in 2011.
+In 2021, more than 57,000 injuries were attributed to skiing and snowboarding.
 Excess speed, loss of control and collisions with stationary objects, like a tree or lift tower, are the most common factors associated with fatalities.

 National Safety Council advises all skiers and snowboarders take the time to review proper skills and safety techniques.

 ● Get in shape for the season, and not just the week before a ski trip; a regular exercise routine will help reduce fatigue and injury

 ● Beginners should invest in proper instruction, including learning how to fall and get back up; experienced skiers should take a refresher course